Empowering Private Tutoring by Chaining Large Language Models: Introduction

-While previous works often employ diverse techniques jointly, including learner style classification~\cite{grawemeyer2016affect, nihad2017analysing}, data mining~\cite{echeverria2015mirroring}, Bayesian learning~\cite{grawemeyer2016affect}, etc, the recent emergence of large language models (LLMs)~\cite{devlin2018bert,raffel2019exploring,brown2020language,bommasani2021opportunities,HAN2021}, like ChatGPT~\cite{openai2022chatgpt}, has broadened our imagination on new designs of intelligent tutoring systems.
+While previous works often employ diverse techniques jointly, including learner style classification~\cite{nihad2017analysing}, data mining~\cite{echeverria2015mirroring}, Bayesian learning~\cite{grawemeyer2016affect}, etc, the recent emergence of large language models (LLMs)~\cite{brown2020language, achiam2023gpt,touvron2023llama,team2023gemini}, like ChatGPT~\cite{openai2022chatgpt}, has broadened our imagination on new designs of intelligent tutoring systems.
 LLMs impressed people firstly with the ability to generate and transform information following human instructions, then with the potential in task planning and tool usage.
 Given their extraordinary ability in providing detailed and accessible content and summarizing information, LLMs become great sources for consulting a wide range of knowledge.
-Additionally, LLMs have shown remarkable capabilities for interacting in a conversational, dialog-based manner, which makes them well-suited for tutoring applications where there is a back-and-forth exchange with a student.
-Although challenges like hallucination remain~\cite{bang2023multitask}, LLMs can be adapted by further fine-tuning to have expertise in specific domains and pedagogical strategies tailored to different instructional needs.
+Additionally, LLMs have shown remarkable capabilities in engaging in multi-turn dialogues, which makes them well-suited for tutoring applications where there is a back-and-forth exchange with a student.
+Although challenges like hallucination remain~\cite{bang2023multitask}, LLMs can adapt to expertise in specific domains and pedagogical strategies with further fine-tuning.

 In this work, we explore the potential of employing generative large language models to build a full-fledged dialogue-based personalized tutoring system.
-The system carries out every stage in education systematically and dynamically, including instructing, question answering, exercise offering and evaluation.
-The system design has three core processes-\textit{interaction}, \textit{reflection}, and \textit{reaction}, each composed of chained LLM-powered tools capable of performing specific tasks.
-The processes are connected to each other through various memory modules, which store the essential data describing the overall progress and support update and retrieval.
-The manipulation of these memory modules, coupled with the system's interactive feature, fosters a dynamic tutoring procedure that can adjust course plans and teaching styles accordingly.
+One specialty about an ITS compared to other LLM-powered agents is that, education is a long-term cooperative process accomplished by AI and human users jointly.
+A well-designed tutoring system should correctly infer the human user's mental state to achieve adaptive teaching, and meanwhile, the user should be informed about the learning progress in order to cooperate more effectively.
+Therefore, the system faces some unique challenges in how to maintain an explainable and consistent control over the learning progress and how to adjust dynamically according to the users' response.